 To soak up all the goodness of the rich sauces that accompany escargot, the meal is often served with slices of bread.

-The biggest reason people don’t like escargot is because of the texture, but this will vary by person so you’ll just have to try it and find out.
+But, this preference will vary by person so you’ll just have to try it and find out.

 Do you Chew Escargot?